smastrom/sublime-prettierd-format/README.md

 ## Notes

-This plugin does nothing else than piping the input to `prettierd` and replacing the file contents with the output.
+This plugin does nothing else than piping the input to `prettierd` and replacing the view contents with the output.

 It is basically just like executing `cat file.js | prettierd file.js` with the command line.

-For this reason, any issue with prettier plugin or configuration should be investigated on the [prettierd](https://github.com/fsouza/prettierd) repo as it is underlying tool actually interacting with Prettier.
+For this reason, any issue with prettier plugins or configuration should be investigated on the [prettierd](https://github.com/fsouza/prettierd) repo as it is the underlying tool actually interacting with Prettier.

 ### Astro / Svelte